 If there’s a dispute, try to resolve it through discussion first.
 If that doesn’t work, mediation can be a good next step.
 And as a last resort, you might need to go to court, but this can be expensive and time-consuming.

-What If the deceased had other assets?
+What if the deceased had other assets?

 Your spouse might have had other assets like pensions, savings accounts or valuable personal property.
 How these are treated depends on whether there’s a will and what type of asset it is.